 Zoltan’s most requested roles are Escamillo (Carmen), Figaro (Le Nozze di Figaro), and Guglielmo (Cosi Fan Tutte).
 He regularly performs Schaunard (La Boheme), Haraschta (The Cunning Little Vixen), and Leander (The Love of Three Oranges).
 Recent role debuts include Dulcamara (L’Elisir d’Amore), Alberich (Siegfried), Dr Falke (Die Fledermaus), Don Giovanni, Count Almaviva (Le Nozze di Figaro) and Schmied (Egk's Peer Gynt), among many others.

-Some of the opera houses where Zoltan regularly returns as a guest artist are Theater an der Wien, Opera de Nice, Bilbao (ABAO), the Hungarian State Opera, Budapest, and Hamburgische Staatsoper.
+Some of the opera houses where Zoltan returns as a guest artist are Theater an der Wien, Opera de Nice, Bilbao (ABAO), Hamburgische Staatsoper, and the Hungarian State Opera, Budapest, where he is a permanent guest soloist.
 His most recent debuts were at Teatro Campoamor (Opera de Oviedo, 2017), Teatro Verdi Trieste (2016 and 2017) and Teatro Massimo di Palermo (2016).
 Zoltan has worked with many orchestras including the Vienna Philharmonic, the ORF Symphony Orchestra in Vienna, the RTE Orchestra in Dublin, and the Singapore Symphony Orchestra, National Taiwan Symphony Orchestra (Taichung), Romanian National Radio Orchestra, and Robert Schumann Philharmonie.

 During his career, Zoltan has worked with conductors such as Tomas Netopil, Marco Armiliato, Leo Hussain, Pinchas Steinberg, Marc Minkowski, Peter Schneider, Ulf Schirmer, John Wilson, Alexander Soddy, Alejo Perez, Carlo Goldstein, and Michael Balke among others.
 The stage directors Zoltan has collaborated with are: Peter Konwitschny, Damiano Michieletto, Inga Levant, Stefano Poda, Calixto Bieito, Paris Mexis, Thorsten Fischer, Georges Delnon, Maurizio Scaparro, and Immo Karaman.

 Other notable collaborations include a Wiener Staatsoper gala concert where Zoltan sang with colleagues such as Juan Diego Florez, Jonas Kaufmann, Ramon Vargas, Michael Schade and Carlos Alvarez.
 Zoltan sang with Edita Gruberova in the Theater an der Wien’s Donizetti Gala evening with the ORF Symphony Orchestra.